cdsalty/MakerOfMemes/README.md

 - allows you to randomly get a meme and add your own captioning.

-# Why?
+# But Why?

 - why not?
-- practice, practice, practic
+- practice, practice, practice

 ## NPM MODULES: